 Go to Settings > Accessibility > Text-to-Speech Output and make sure you have a language pack installed.
 You can also hit the settings for your Text-to-Speech engine and enable it to auto-update new voice data.

-Smartphones come packed with camera options to make use of, including everything from slowing down time to adding wacky effects to portraits.
+Smartphones come packed with plenty of camera options, including everything from slowing down time to adding wacky effects to portraits.
 We recommend playing with your camera's HDR setting to bring landscape photos to life and enable grid lines to ensure your pictures are always straight and in perspective.
 You will find access to these options, and more, in your camera app.

 Check out the rest of our tips for better smartphone photography at the link.

 With locksceen shortcuts you can launch the camera app without even unlocking your phone.
-Since Android 6.0 Marshmallow you can also launch a voice search: just swipe in from the bottom right- or left-hand side of your device.
+You can also open a voice search.
+Just swipe in from the bottom right- or left-hand side of your device.
 Easy.

 Bonus: best Android apps

-If you're now a little more motivated to know what other magic lies dormant in your Android device, you might want to take a look at our best Android apps list and be sure to check out its equally popular cousin, the best free Android apps.
+If you're now a little more motivated to know what other magic lies dormant in your Android device, you might want to take a look at our best Android apps list and be sure to check out its equally popular cousin, the best Android games.